 Setting boundaries

 The image at lower left (woman behind cloth) is from my post (on the Highly Sensitive site) How Can We Set Healthy Boundaries as a Highly Sensitive Person?
-Includes podcast episode by Sensitivity expert Julie Bjelland, LMFT.
+It includes podcast episode by Sensitivity expert Julie Bjelland, LMFT.

 ~~~